 The lecture time is provided as Wednesdays 10:40-12:30 for this course.
-The students are expected to watch the weekly lecture videos and any additional videos assigned by the instructor every week during that time period.
+Most of the lectures will be conducted asynchronously, and the students are expected to watch the weekly lecture videos and any additional videos assigned by the instructor every week during that time period.
+We might also have an online zoom meeting during the class hours in some weeks.
+The attendance will be compulsory for such meetings, and the links for these meetings will be announced on the SUCourse+.
 Additionally, there might be several readings for some lectures.
 The weekly lecture videos and any other required course material will be provided to the students via SUCourse+.